Alfred Albert Martineau

 Alfred Albert Martineau (18 December 1859 in Artins – 25 January 1945 in Varennes) was a notable historian and colonial administrator in the French Colonial Empire.

 He wrote extensively on colonial affairs and the history of French colonial expansion, in particular a six-volume Histoire des colonies françaises et de l'expansion française dans le monde (1930–1934) co-authored with former French Foreign Minister Gabriel Hanotaux.
 Upon retirement from colonial service in 1921 he taught colonial history at the Collège de France until 1935.

 He was a founding member of the Société de l'histoire de l'Inde française, the Societe francaise d'Histoire d'Outre-Mer (1912) and the Académie des sciences coloniales (1922).

+Early life

+Martineau was born on 18 December 1859 in Artins, which was then part of the Second French Empire.
+He graduated from the École Nationale des Chartes, where he trained as an archivist-paleographer.

+Political career

+In 1888 he joined the executive committee of the far-right nationalist Ligue des Patriotes.
+He was soon elected as a Member of Parliament of the French Parliament for Paris's 19th arrondissement in October 1889.
+In January 1890, he left the league, which resulted in him being booed and beaten by his constituents, to which he promised to resign.
+However, he joined the Republican majority government soon after.
+In 1893 he was elected to the Superior Council of the Colonies as a delegate of Nossi Bé, where he advocated to the council for the establishment of a French protectorate over Madagascar.